 The menace of ticks

-A study published last year in the Journal of Medical Entomology found that blacklegged ticks and the rarer western blacklegged ticks, both of which carry the Lyme bacterium Borrelia burgdorferi, are now found in half of all U.S. counties, though transmission remains highest in the Northeast and Upper Midwest states.
+A study in the Journal of Medical Entomology found that blacklegged ticks and the rarer western blacklegged ticks, both of which carry the Lyme bacterium Borrelia burgdorferi, are now found in half of all U.S. counties, though transmission remains highest in the Northeast and Upper Midwest states.